kitodo/kitodo-presentation/Documentation/Plugins/Index.rst

 ----------

 The collection plugin shows one collection, all collections or selected collections.
-It can be used to display the list of collections or the overview of single collection.
+It can be used to display the list of collections or the contents of a single collection.
 The plugin is configured in the TypoScript and in the FlexForm.

 TypoScript Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^